With Tableau Server you can filter your Tableau dashboard using the URL. To filter the Tableau dashboard, pass URL parameters into the URL.

 - the name of the Tableau field being filtered (case sensitive)

 - finally the filter value (also case sensitive)

-The Tableau field can be a dimension, measure or Tableau parameter.
+The Tableau the field can be a dimension, measure or Tableau parameter.

-For example you have a Tableau field or Tableau parameter named EmailAddress and it is on the filter shelf of your dashboard worksheets.
+For example, there’s a Tableau field or Tableau parameter named EmailAddress, and it is on the filter shelf of your dashboard worksheets.